julie-scherer/dockerized-select-star-SQL/README.md

     `docker-compose --env-file .env up -d`

-* Run Python script to create deathrow table
+* Run the `csv_to_sql.py` script to create the _deathrow_ table in the postgres db

     `python3 scripts/csv_to_sql.py`

-* Connect to postgres database from the command line
+* Connect to the database from the command line

     `psql postgres`

-    _Alternative_ (but note you'll need to use the login credentials from the .env file) <br>
+    _Alternative option_ (but note you'll need to use the login credentials from the .env file) <br>
     ```
     docker-compose exec postgres /bin/bash
     psql --host=localhost --username=admin --dbname=postgres
     ```

-* List all tables using the `\dt` meta-command, and **double check the deathrow table was created**
+* List all tables using the `\dt` meta-command to **make sure the deathrow table was created**

     `postgres=# \dt`

-* Assuming everything's gone as expected, now you can run queries in the command line!
+* Assuming everything's gone as expected, now you can run SQL queries in the command line!
 Try the statement below.

+    `SELECT "index", "Execution", "Date of Offence", "Last Name", "Age at Execution" FROM deathrow LIMIT 5`

     Here's what you should see:

-    `SELECT "index", "Execution", "Date of Offence", "Last Name", "Age at Execution" FROM deathrow LIMIT 5` <br>

     ```
     postgres=# SELECT "index", "Execution", "Date of Offence", "Last Name", "Age at Execution" FROM deathrow LIMIT 5;